-Refer to the UMB Procedures on Sexual Assault, Attachment IV, and the USM Policy on Sexual Assault, Attachment VI.
+Refer to the UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination, Attachment IV, and the USM Policy on Sexual Misconduct, Attachment VI.

 9.02 Physical Evidence

 The timely preservation of physical evidence is essential to the successful prosecution of most sex offenses.
 Considering the time sensitive nature regarding the preservation and collection of such evidence, it is essential that the University of Maryland, Baltimore Police Force be contacted as soon as possible.